nukopian/DBIx-Squirrel/README.md

 A transformation is presented as a *contiguous* chain of one or more CODEREFs at the end of the iterator's argument list.
 Stages are separated other arguments (and each other) using the comma (`,`).
-Separation using the long-comma (`=>`), provided the token to its left is not a bare word, is also possible, and is more visually expressive since it is a metaphor for the result's direction of travel through a transformation.
+Separation using the long-comma (`=>`) is also possible, provided the token to its left is not a bare word; it also serves as a metaphor for the result's direction of travel through the transformation process.

 From these examples, we can intuit the following about transformations: